RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 > * The User is forwarded to `Question Screen` where their new Question is displayed.

-* *Question: Are there a maximum number of Topics allowed for a Question?*
+* *Question: Are there a maximum number of Topics allowed for a Question?
+VT: Yes, seems like a good idea.*

 * *Question: Should we have a 'Reason for Selection' dropdown for the MP who is targetted?
 Similar to the options provided for an MP to reject a question.
 Eg, 'X is my MP', 'X has a relevent portfolio'.
-It may make users be more thoughtful in their selection*
+It may make users be more thoughtful in their selection.
+VT: Good idea.
+It's an entirely different thing to be asking your own MP for/about something vs suggesting a question for a committee they're on.
+I think there is a UI design question of how we lead people to the right sets of reasons.
+It may actually be that we flip the whole thing around and ask them what they're trying to do at the beginning, so that by the time they're sending off their question, the app already knows.
+But either way the data structure should, at a minimum, tag it as either a question to be answered by the MP or a question to be posed in committee.*

 &nbsp;